yuchild/yelp_cap3_jupyter/README.md

 ## Project Description and Exploratory Data Analysis (EDA)
 The project is based on the open yelp dataset found [here](yelp.com/dataset).
 The recommenders will mainly come from three sources: user.json, review.json, and business.json (see how to run the project to get those files below), which will be merged to create a master table with an inner join based on the feature business_id.

-From the master table, the city will be narrowed to Scottsdale to perform EDA, pivot table on user_id and business_id, SVD, NMF, Neuro Network modeling and content based filtering.
+From the master table, the city will be narrowed to Scottsdale to perform EDA, pivot table on user_id and business_id, SVD, NMF, neural Network modeling and content based filtering.
 The result is four recommender models: 3 collaborative and 1 content based.
 <br>